PedroSegado/deploy_docker/README.md

 To rebuild a container with the latests code changes you'll need to run this command:

     docker-compose build --no-cache --force-rm <service-name>

+To restart a specific container you'll need to run this command:

+    docker-compose restart <service-name>

+To stream the logs of a specific container you'll need to run this command:

+    docker-compose logs -f <service-name>

+### Debug of central-repository (spring-boot)

+It's posible to attach a remote debugger to the docker container from the host machine of the docker container connected